Because orange hands are a dead giveaway.

 Images via giphy.com and favim.com.

-Comment: Got a fake tan removal hack?
+Comment: Know another way to get fake tan off?
 Share it with us!